we13144/Solution-of-Linear-Algebraic-Equations/README.md

-# -rational-numbers-calculator
+# Solution-of-Linear-Algebraic-Equations
-A calculator of rational numbers.
+A calculator of Linear Algebraic Equations.
 Copyright [2015] [LZUIADA]

 Licensed under the Apache License, Version 2.0 (the "License");